HOW NOLA GOT "COLOR TV"

 Furnell Chatman – WVUE-TV Bill Rouselle – WDSU-TV Michael Dejoie – WWL-TV

 More than 50 years later, African-Americans now flourish in the Greater New Orleans TV news market in virtually every position from station general manager to news director to news anchor.
 As a retiree, I now watch the local news with great pride and indelible memories as well as the hope that someday black ownership of a TV station in the Crescent City will become a reality.
 Those early years of integrating TV news produced deep scars that had to be worn with pride and professionalism to help open doors for other minorities in local TV news especially in the deep south.
-In the Big Easy, it began rough and ugly but eventually blossomed into a rainbow of color TV.
+In the Big Easy, it began rough and ugly but eventually blossomed into a rainbow of "color TV".
+The importance and challenges faced by Black journalists remain relevant today.
+And with new media developments, the launch of a Black News Channel in New Orleans marks a significant milestone in minority representation in the media.